 During any Avalanche upgrades, your databases must be upgraded to the new Avalanche 6.0 and newer table structure.
 You need Windows SQL Server 2008, 2012, or 2014 to run Avalanche 6.0 and newer.
 When you begin the upgrade process, you must have the new database server installed to facilitate a successful upgrade.

 Microsoft SQL Server Express is available for free commercial use, but comes with hardware limitations that govern the number of CPU cores, memory, and hard drive space that can be used per instance.
 Should an upgraded version be necessary to manage your databases, you are responsible for all licensing and fees associated.

 Prior to upgrading Avalanche or your databases, we recommend you perform the following tasks:

-When upgrading with an existing installation Microsoft SQL Server 2008 or 2012 on a machine not local to the enterprise server, the following tools must also be installed:
+When upgrading from Avalanche 5.3 with an existing installation Microsoft SQL Server 2008, 2012, or 2014 on a machine not local to the enterprise server, the following tools must also be manually installed:

 Was this article useful?

 Copyright © 2017, Ivanti.
 All rights reserved.